TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 To install these models, an opening with the dimensions shown in figure 2 will be cut into the unit's worktop.

 The minimum distance between the surface supporting the cooking pans and the lower part of the kitchen unit or the hood located above the hob should be 650 mm.
-If the hood's installation instructions recommend that the gap is greater than this, you should follow this advice.
+If the hood's installation instructions recommend a greater gap, you should follow that advice.

 The unit where the hob and oven will be located will be suitably fixed.